sustainable-computing-io/local-dev-cluster/README.md

 3. Check prometheus operator version.

 ## How to contribute to this repo

 ### A new k8s cluster provider
-You are free to ref kind to contribute a k8s cluster, but we will have a checklist as kepler feature.
+Please feel free to refer to [kind provider implementation](providers/kind/kind.sh) to contribute a k8s cluster.
+Please ensure that these checklist are statisfies as Kepler requires certain feature to be available.

+#### Checklist

+- [ ] The provider related script should be placed under `'./provider/<name>/<name.sh>'`
-1. Set up the k8s cluster.
+- [ ] The script should have a `<provider>_up` function that sets up the k8s cluster.
+- [ ] The script should have a `<provider>_down` function that deletes the cluster.
+- [ ] The script should have a `<provider>_kubeconfig` function that prints
+      the path to the cluster's kubeconfig that is located on host machine.
+      Consider using `tmp/<provider>/kubeconfig` as the path to create/copy the kubeconfig file.

-2. The connection between the specific registry and cluster, as for local development usage.
-We hope to pull the development image to the registry instead of a public registry.
+- [ ] Ensure cluster can pull from the local specific registry since for local development, we expect to push the development image to the local registry instead of a public registry.
-3. Able to get k8s cluster config, for the test case.
-4. Mount local path for linux kenerl and ebpf(BCC) inside kepler pod.
+- [ ] Mount local path of linux kernel and ebpf(BCC) inside kepler pod.